kolinkrewinkel/KKGridView/README.md

 ***

 ###Usage
-####This is liable to change as a KKGridViewController is added as a correspondence to UITableViewController.
+**This is liable to change as a `KKGridViewController` is added as a correspondence to `UITableViewController`.**

-First, instantiate a grid view instance.  <i>Using the designated initializer and a _gridView ivar:</i>
+First, instantiate a grid view instance.  *Using the designated initializer and a `_gridView` ivar:*

     _gridView = [[KKGridView alloc] initWithFrame:self.view.bounds dataSource:self delegate:self];

-Now, you can setup your default UIScrollView+UIView properties, since KKGridView inherits from said class.
+Now, you can setup your default `UIScrollView` and `UIView` properties, since `KKGridView` inherits from said class.

     _gridView.scrollsToTop = YES;
     _gridView.backgroundColor = [UIColor darkGrayColor];
     _gridView.autoresizingMask = UIViewAutoresizingFlexibleWidth | UIViewAutoresizingFlexibleHeight;

-Metrics must also be set (automatic sizing <i>may</i> come in the future)
+Metrics must also be set (automatic sizing *may* come in the future).

     _gridView.cellSize = CGSizeMake(75.f, 75.f);
     _gridView.cellPadding = CGSizeMake(4.f, 4.f);